mhooten/mhooten.github.io/_pages/about.md

 * New paper published in The American Statistician:

 Glazer, A.K., L. Parast, and Hooten, M.B.
 (2026).
 Beyond the yard line: Accommodating rounded sports data in statistical models.
 The American Statistician, 80: 443-452.

-* New paper published in MEE:

-Van Ee, J.J., Y. Kanno, X. Lu, J.M.
-Rash, and M.B.
-Hooten.
-(2026).
-Geometric overdispersion facilitates the integration of ecological data.
-Methods in Ecology and Evolution, 17: 2104-2122.

 * New paper published in Bayesian Analysis: